jreisinger/docs/data/notes/sec/randomness.md

     first, which comes from you.
 This first number is called the *seed* of the random number generator, and you provide it to Perl (and C) with `srand()`.

-Source:

-* Jon Orwant: Computer Science & Perl Programming (2002)
+Source: Jon Orwant, Computer Science & Perl Programming (2002)